 Ballistic knives are also illegal under federal law so it is best to stay away from them.

 For the most part, Florida knife laws are easy.
 You can own any knife as long as it is not a ballistic knife and, if you keep your knives at home, you should be fine.
 You can also open carry any knife you want.
-You can conceal carry any box cutter, multi-tool, or 4 inch pocket knife.
-Conceal carry of any other type of knife can or can not be considered carrying a concealed weapon so watch out.
+You can conceal carry a knife that is considered a dangerous weapon if you have a permit to do so (see state statute F.S.A. § 790.06).Typically, you can carry concealed or open, any pocket knife with a blade under 4″ as long as your intent is not obviously malicious.
+Conceal carry of most any type of knife may or may not be considered carrying a concealed weapon so watch out.

 There are also local laws outside of this so look up the laws in your city as well.
 Most cities in Florida have clearer guidelines on what is legal and illegal than the state law.

 If you have a question, post it below.
 Note that this is not legal advice and I am not an attorney.
 Talk to an attorney if you are looking for legal advice.